ErtyumPX/AI-OR-ART/README.md

 ## Setup

-To run the app, double click the file named ``main.py`` or open the console in the same directiory and run the following command:
+To run the app, double click the file named ``main.py`` or open the console in the same directiory and run the following command: ``py main.py``
-``cmd
-py main.py
-``